Jump to section

 Within a decade, open source was the norm.

 Today, 98% of enterprises use open source.
 If that doesn’t qualify as revolutionary change, I don’t know what does.

 It’s no coincidence that the birth of the open source software movement coincided with the birth of the modern software era.
 Think about what open source actually enables.
-Instead of limiting the circulation of user-ready, productionized code to a company’s engineers, open source democratizes development.
+Instead of limiting the circulation of user-ready, productized code to a company’s engineers, open source democratizes development.
 It lets anyone study, modify, and experiment with code-in-progress.
-It’s akin to a library, if each book contained detailed notes about their author’s thought process, the stumbling blocks they faced while writing, and Easter eggs scrawled in the margins for savvy meddlers to find.
+It’s akin to a library; if each book contained detailed notes about the author’s thought process, the stumbling blocks they faced while writing, and Easter eggs scrawled in the margins for savvy meddlers to find.
 (Imagine finding a nugget like “#This section is really hacky”, a real comment from a Python module for statistical analysis, in War and Peace!).

 Beneath the explosion of creativity, acumen, and innovation that enabled the rise of tech giants that define the landscape to this day was software worked out in public communities.